 Students will also participate in “brown-bag lunches” and may on occasion have an opportunity to sit and listen to legal discussions on various aspects of the Office’s work.

 Summer Interns are required to work, at a minimum, 40 hours per week for a total of 8 weeks beginning June through August.
-Resumes (see below) must be submitted via e-mail, during the period January 1 through January 31 preceding.
+Resumes (see below) must be submitted via e-mail, during the period January 15 through January 31.

-Students in our spring undergraduate intern program will work from January through April, a minimum of 14 to 16 hours per week.
-Resumes (see below) must be submitted via e-mail during the September and October preceding.
+Students wishing to participate in the spring undergraduate internship program will work from January through April, a minimum of 14 to 16 hours per week.
+Resumes (see below) must be submitted via e-mail during the period September 1 through September 30.

-Students wishing to participate in the fall internship program will work from September through December, a minimum 14 to 16 hours per week.
-Resumes (see below) must be submitted via e-mail during the May and June preceding.
+Students wishing to participate in the fall undergraduate internship program will work from September through December, a minimum of 14 to 16 hours per week.
+Resumes (see below) must be submitted via e-mail during the period May 1 through May 31.

 NOTE: In addition to the established timeframes set above, we may post announcements at local schools for internships as the need arises.

 Resume.
 Please attach a cover letter to your resume.
 Ensure that your GPA and graduation date are clearly indicated.
-E-mail your resume and cover letter within the time frame indicated above to email@example.com attn: Patricia Amitrano.
+E-mail your resume and cover letter within the time frame indicated above to firstname.lastname@example.org attn: Dominic Bethea.